walterfreeman/phy211/final-study.md

 * What did they all have in common?
 What is the common approach you used to solve them all?
 * What are the differences?
 What aspect of each problem makes it unique, challenging, or different from the others?

+The idea here is to work toward a point where you are able to see all of the different examples as just different manifestations of the same basic principle.
+Remember the axiom "If you ever feel like you're doing the same thing over and over again, then that means you understand."

+This process -- of seeing the things we've done as variations on a few basic themes -- will give you a flexible and enduring understanding of the material that will serve you well on the final and beyond.

+If you come to one of the reviews that I'm doing, I will go through this process with you -- if, for instance, you say "Let's do all of Unit 1", I will work through it with you.

+It is also a good idea to do this with friends.
+Sit down with them over lunch or dinner, choose a topic, and talk through what the examples have in common and how you approached them.

+Then, once you're done, go back and look at the practice exams for units 1-3.
+Look at each question and classify it: "Which skills do I need here, and how is this problem similar to the other examples?
+How is it different?"

 <!--
 S2021